IQSS/dataverse/doc/release-notes/8611-DataCommons-related-notes.md

 8\.
 Re-export metadata files (OAI_ORE is affected by the PRs in these release notes).
 Optionally, for those using the Dataverse software's BagIt-based archiving, re-archive dataset versions archived using prior versions of the Dataverse software.
 This will be recommended/required in a future release.

+9. Standard instructions for reinstalling the citation metadatablock.
+There are no new fields so solr changes/reindex aren't needed.
+This PR just adds an option to the list of publicationIdTypes